What’s actually inside the bottle?

 It’s diluted, not pure.
 And you’re not eating it, you’re whiffing it.
-Stop freaking out you pussy.
+Stop freaking out you wimp.
 It’s the difference between getting electrocuted by lightning and getting electrocuted by an electric bug zapper.
-One could kill you or could cause long term damage, the other one will make you say “OUCH FUCK” and then you pull away and laugh about it afterward.
-You take a whiff of this diluted ammonia product and you say “OUCH FUCK” and you pull it away and enter Beastmode.
+One could kill you or cause long term damage, the other one will make you say “OUCH FUCK” and then pull away and laugh about it afterward.
+You take a whiff of this diluted ammonia product, you say “OUCH FUCK”, and then you pull it away and enter beast mode.

 Are smelling salts unhealthy long term?

-No human on the planet would sit and huff this stuff enough to start causing damage to the point this would cause long term health problems You’d have to sit on a couch and just breath this shit in for hours, everyday, before it would cause any potential problem.
+No human on the planet would sit and huff this stuff enough to start causing damage to the point where this would cause long-term health problems.
+You’d have to sit on a couch and just breath this shit in for hours, everyday, before it would cause any potential problem.